-- Demonstrate how the research will be used in the development of a larger grant seeking external support. - Present clear, relevant research aims. - Demonstrate how research outcomes and priorities will be relevant to public and community health. - Describe innovative methodologies that are feasible and can be completed within a one-year period. - Include community partners on the research team or in an advisory capacity. - Explain how research results will be disseminated to community partners (if relevant). - Use a participatory research framework and/or comparative effectiveness approaches. - Are designed to address the gap between pediatric and adult health/disease. - Address the priority themes of prevention and management of heart disease and cancer risk
+- Demonstrate how the research will be used in the development of a larger grant seeking external support. - Present clear, relevant research aims. - Demonstrate how research outcomes and priorities will be relevant to public and community health. - Describe innovative methodologies that are feasible and can be completed within a one-year period. - Include community partners on the research team or in an advisory capacity. - Explain how research results will be disseminated to community partners (if relevant). - Use a participatory research framework and/or comparative effectiveness approaches. - Are designed to address the gap between pediatric and adult health/disease. - Address the priority themes of cancer risk and cancer prevention.